-The OSs are divided into performance outcomes (POs), each of which indicates the knowledge and skills required to enable students to achieve threshold competence in the chosen OS.
-These POs are all externally assessed through synoptic assignments, in which the student will be expected to demonstrate required knowledge and skills.
+The occupational specialisms are divided into performance outcomes, each of which indicates the knowledge and skills required to enable students to achieve threshold competence in the chosen occupational specialism.
+These performance outcomes are all externally assessed through synoptic assignments, in which the student will be expected to demonstrate required knowledge and skills.